Susan Petigru King: Henry's death

-Sue left her mother in December 1863 to return to Columbia, where according to one cousin, she was determined “to make herself notorious during the sitting of the Legislature,” a prospect at which she wholly succeeded.
+Sue left her mother in December 1863 to return to Columbia, where according to one cousin, she was determined "to make herself notorious during the sitting of the Legislature", a prospect at which she wholly succeeded.
 Sue dressed in lavish outfits of bright coloring, equipped with the finest accoutrements her meager estate could provide.
 Her flirty behavior attracted the attention of a number of young soldiers and married officers from the Confederate army.
-Later in 1865, Sue was seen cavorting with victorious Yankees in Charleston, to which one gentleman responded “There goes Mrs K driven by a Yankee thief in my uncles Stolen Buggy.”
+Later in 1865, Sue was seen cavorting with victorious Yankees in Charleston, to which one gentleman responded "There goes Mrs K driven by a Yankee thief in my uncle's Stolen Buggy."
 Yet it was not until 1870, while working as a foreign-language clerk in Washington’s Post Office Department, that Sue participated in her most scandalous and damning public affair – her marriage to Radical Republican and carpetbagger Christopher Columbus Bowen.

 Marriage to C.C.
 Bowen

-Eight years her junior, Bowen was perhaps the only figure in Sue’s life whose notoriety exceeded that of her own.
+Eight years her junior, Bowen was perhaps the only figure in Sue's life whose notoriety exceeded that of her own.
 Born in Rhode Island, Bowen had worked a series of odd jobs until eventually making his way to Georgia, where he volunteered (after being threatened with conscription) in the Confederate cavalry.
 After forging a commanding officer’s signature on a furlough pass to gamble in Charleston and Savannah, Bowen was court-martialed and dishonorably discharged.
 He then hired a fellow soldier to murder said officer, for which he was arrested and imprisoned in Charleston.
 While Bowen was awaiting trial, the city of Charleston was successfully invaded by Union forces and Bowen, among other prisoners, was released.
-He then began working for the Freedmen’s Bureau, which he was fired from shortly thereafter for “irregularities in his accounts.”
-Afterwards he began acting as a pro-bono lawyer for newly freed slaves, and the connections he developed allowed him to become first a Republican delegate to South Carolina’s 1868 constitutional convention, and later the elected representative of its first congressional district.
+He then began working for the Freedmen’s Bureau, which he was fired from shortly thereafter for "irregularities in his accounts."

+Afterward, he began acting as a pro-bono lawyer for newly freed slaves, and the connections he developed allowed him to become first a Republican delegate to South Carolina’s 1868 constitutional convention, and later the elected representative of its first congressional district.

 In 1871, after marrying Sue, Bowen was arrested and tried on charges of bigamy brought by two former wives, one of which owned several brothels and was later convicted as a serial killer.
 Sue deftly and adamantly defended her husband both in court and in public, writing to one Washington newspaper that she knew “that he had been an orphan boy, without relations or friends; had drifted into the company of gamblers and prostitutes, and had lived their life until it had pleased the good god to lift him from the mire.”

 Bowen received a two-year prison sentence and a $250 fine, but Sue appealed to President Ulysses S. Grant, who eventually offered Bowen a full pardon.

-Bowen was reelected in 1872, but an investigation by the House of Representatives deemed both his and his opponent’s campaigns too corrupt to be officially recognized.
-Yet Bowen had also been elected as sheriff of Charleston County, a position he would hold through Sue’s death in 1875.
+Bowen was reelected in 1872, but an investigation by the House of Representatives deemed both his and his opponent's campaigns too corrupt to be officially recognized.
+Yet Bowen had also been elected as sheriff of Charleston County, a position he would hold through Sue's death in 1875.